viamrobotics/docs/docs/tutorials/services/color-detection-scuttle.md

 date: "18 August 2022"
 updated: "11 August 2023"
 cost: 540
+no_list: true
 ---

 In this tutorial, you'll learn how to use the [vision service](/services/vision/) to make a rover follow a colored object.
-We're using a [SCUTTLE rover](https://www.scuttlerobot.org/) for this tutorial but you can use any rover.
+We're using a [SCUTTLE rover](https://www.scuttlerobot.org/) for this tutorial but you can use any rover, including the [Viam rover](/try-viam/rover-resources/).

 <div class="aligncenter">
 {{<video webm_src="/tutorials/videos/scuttledemos_colordetection.webm" mp4_src="/tutorials/videos/scuttledemos_colordetection.mp4" poster="/tutorials/scuttlebot/scuttledemos_colordetection.jpg" alt="Detecting color with a Scuttle Robot">}}